Kotlin/dokka/dokka-subprojects/analysis-kotlin-symbols/README.md

 ### How to build/publish Dokka locally?

 - You can use the `gradle :publishToMavenLocal` task to publish Dokka locally.
-The published version is taken from `gradle.properties`.
 - To build Dokka without running testing, using the `gradle assemble` task is recommended since the tests are time-consuming.

+See the detailed guide [here](https://kotlin.github.io/dokka/1.9.20/developer_guide/workflow/).